Print a Given Matrix in Spiral Form

 Spiral matrix solution using recursion

 Suppose we have a given matrix of dimension m x n to print in the spiral order.
-After printing the outermost boundary using four loops, now the problem gets reduced to a smaller version of the same problem: printing the inner matrix of dimension (m-2)x(n-2).
+After printing the outermost boundary using four loops, now the problem gets reduced to a smaller version of the same problem: Printing the inner matrix of dimension (m-2)x(n-2).
 We can use variables rowStart, colStart, rowEnd, and colEnd to track the matrix dimension during the recursion.

 Solution steps